 Department of Physics and Astronomy

-The vision of the physics department is to develop an admiration of God’s creation by discovering and understanding the physical laws that govern the universe...
+The vision of our department is to develop an admiration of God’s creation by discovering and understanding the physical laws that govern the universe...

 Graduate Programs